Lough Key Triathlon 2019 – Race Briefing

 Wetsuits are compulsory.

 All swimmers must wear the swim hats provided.

-There will be 2 luminous marker buoys anchored out in the lake.
-Keep these buoys on your left at all times (NOTE the swim this year will be anti-clockwise for the first time).
+There will be luminous marker buoys anchored out in the lake.
+Keep these buoys on your left at all times (NOTE the swim this year will be anti-clockwise).
 The swim will start approximately 20metres from shore in line with small buoys.
 Approaching the swim finish point there will be additional markers guiding you to the exit.

 Swimmers will be asked to rank themselves with elite and strong swimmers to the front and weaker swimmers to the rear.
 Please be sensible here as the swim start can be quite physical with competitors jostling for position.
 If in doubt, stay to the rear or to one side.